Micronaut JSON schema

 </annotationProcessorPaths>

-and the Micronaut JSON Schema Annotations dependency to compile classpath
+and the Micronaut JSON Schema Annotations dependency to compile classpath:

 implementation("io.micronaut.jsonschema:micronaut-json-schema-annotations")